DSC-Capstone/dsc-capstone.github.io/lessons/q1/04/index.md

 For a full reference of all the commands that Dockerfiles understand, look [here](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#dockerfile-instructions).

 **Note:** Dockerfiles must be named `Dockerfile` with no extension.
-Otherwise, Docker Hub won't recognize them in your container.
+Otherwise, Docker Desktop won't recognize them when you try to build your image.

 ### Creating Images